On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Introduction

-To achieve the aggressive carbon reduction targets above, researchers have begun to focus on optimizing computing's \emph{carbon-efficiency}, or computations per mass of carbon emitted~\cite{enabling-socc21,ecovisor}, in addition to its energy-efficiency, or computations per joule of energy consumed.
-While optimizing energy-efficiency also reduces carbon emissions, its benefits moving forward are limited since i) computing is already highly energy-efficient and thus there are diminishing returns on further improvements and ii) it does not leverage real-time variations in energy's carbon-intensity across time and space by shifting computation to when and where lower-carbon energy is available.
-Although information on energy's carbon-intensity has not been historically available, third-party carbon information services, such as electricityMaps~\cite{electricity-map} and WattTime~\cite{watttime}, have recently started providing real-time data on energy's carbon-intensity at high temporal and spatial resolutions.
-This has led recent work to propose using spatial and temporal workload shifting to exploit variations in energy's carbon-intensity to reduce computing's carbon emissions~\cite{ecovisor,gupta2021chasing,dean-carbon,carbonexplorer,wait-awhile, radovanovic2021carbonaware,hanafy2023carbonscaler}.
+To achieve the aggressive carbon reduction goals above, researchers have begun to focus on optimizing computing's \emph{carbon-efficiency}, or computations per unit of carbon emitted~\cite{enabling-socc21,ecovisor}, in addition to its energy efficiency, or computations per joule of energy consumed.
+While optimizing for energy efficiency reduces carbon emissions, the benefits will likely be limited moving forward as computing is already highly energy-efficient.
+Thus, to optimize carbon-efficiency, recent work has focused on leveraging real-time variations in energy's carbon-intensity across time and space by shifting computation to when and where lower-carbon energy is available.
+The recent emergence of third-party carbon information services~\cite{electricity-map, watttime}, which provide real-time data on energy's carbon-intensity at high temporal and spatial resolution, have enabled this approach.
+Cloud platforms have used these services to develop tools that provide coarse, high-level per-region estimates of energy’s carbon-intensity~\cite {google-dashboard}.
+This has led recent work to propose a range of spatial and temporal workload shifting policies that leverage energy's carbon-intensity variations to reduce computing's carbon emissions~\cite{ecovisor,gupta2021chasing,dean-carbon,carbonexplorer,wait-awhile, radovanovic2021carbonaware,hanafy2023carbonscaler,zhou2013carbon}.